2-Drinfel'd double symmetry of the 4d Kitaev model: Conclusion

 \section{Conclusion}

-Following the construction of 2-Drinfel'd doubles, we have applied the structural results proven in \cite{Chen:2023tjf} to the case of the 4d Kitaev model based on the 2-group associated to $\bbZ_2$.
-We explicitly computed the associated 2-representation 2-category $\operatorname{2Rep}^\tau(D(B\bbZ_2))$ and shown that it satisfies formally the formula
+Following the construction of Drinfel'd double 2-bialgebras, we have applied the structural results proven in \cite{Chen:2023tjf} to the case of the 4d Kitaev model based on the 2-group associated to $\bbZ_2$.
+We explicitly computed the associated 2-representation 2-category $\operatorname{2Rep}_\text{wk}(D(B\bbZ_2))$ and shown that it satisfies formally the formula

 where $Z_1$ is the Drinfel'd centre; cf. {\bf Theorem \ref{4dspin}, \ref{fermbraid}}.
 This directly categorifies the characteristic relation

 of the quantum double of Drinfel'd \cite{Drinfeld:1986in} (and, more generally, of Majid \cite{Majid:1996kd}), at least in the case $G=\bbZ_2$.
 Our results can be concisely summarized in the following table.